10horizons/wp-terms-popup/readme.txt

 == Changelog ==

+= 1.1.2 =
+* Shortcode warning issued while we are fixing the bug.

 = 1.1.1 =
 * Tidying up the options page in the backend.
 Now warning shows if no terms popup has been created.